 We also may collect personal information about our clients through other sources such as from other companies within the Group, LinkedIn, hiring platforms, personnel recommendations and referrals and through the use of business development tools.

-We are committed to protecting your privacy, and will only use your personal information in accordance with applicable data protection legislation, including the Data Protection Act 1998 and (once applicable) the General Data Protection Regulation and the UK implementing legislation.
+We are committed to protecting your privacy, and will only use your personal information in accordance with applicable data protection legislation, including the the General Data Protection Regulation the UK Data Protection Act 2018, and the Privacy and Electronic Communication (EC Directive) Regulations 2003..
 Most commonly, we will use your personal information in the following circumstances:

 a) where we need to perform, or take preparatory steps to perform, the contract we have entered/shall enter into with you;